NivedhaBalamurugan/E-Waste_Mng/README.md

 4. Tracking of disposal requests and status updates.
 5. Educational resources about e-waste recycling.
 6. Contact information for further inquiries.

-## Installation

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install the required dependencies.
-4. Set up your database and environment variables according to the configuration.
-5. Run the application:
-6. Open your web browser and go to `http://localhost:3000` to access the website.

 ## Usage